smazhara/smazhara/detecting-personally-identifiable-information.md

 Not bad.
 We found both an email and a phone.
 Obviously, in real life those regexes ought to be a lot more complex to account for endless national and regional formats.
 However, there is a bigger problem than simply inadequate regexes.
-Notice how I conveniently ommited perhaps _the_ most important piece of PII - a full name.
+Notice how I conveniently omitted perhaps _the_ most important piece of PII - a full name.
 As you probably guessed a regex that matches all names (for whatever reasonable definition of 'all') is not going to be practical.